MITLibraries/python-cli-template/README.md

 A template repository for creating Python CLI applications.

-## App setup (delete this section and above after initial application setup)
+## App Setup (delete this section and above after initial application setup)

 1. Rename "my_app" to the desired app name across the repo.
 (May be helpful to do a project-wide find-and-replace).
 2. Update Python version if needed.